 - Should not be the basis for all test cases

 - Harder to make verification argument.

-- Do not map as directly to requirements.
+- May not map directly to requirements.

 - Does not expose missing functionality.

 - Useful for supplementing functional tests.

 - Functional tests good at exposing conceptual faults.

 - Structural tests good at exposing coding mistakes.